p4ulor/Movies-Manager/Docs/README.md

 ## Description of the application structure in server
 The server is well structured, given the fact that we used JSdocs and classes, which also speeded up the development and reduced bugs during development.

-The `cmdb-server.mjs` contains a function that allows the initialization of the server.
+The `cmdb-setup-server.mjs` contains a function that allows the initialization of the server.

 We dont have repetitive hardcoded URI's, and we wrote many utility functions.